 Having a decent amount of equity also means you’ll have a lower combined loan-to-value ratio, or CLTV.
 The CLTV is determined by adding how much money you want to borrow, either as a lump sum or a line of credit, and how much you owe on your mortgage.
 Typically for HELOCs, lenders prefer the CLTV be less than 85 percent.

 To get an idea of how much home equity you have, find an online estimate for the value of your home and subtract the balance owed on your mortgage.

-Online lenders have lower operating costs, which can mean lower rates.
-But local banks and credit unions may have a better understanding of your market and offer other advantages.
+Don’t stop there, though.
+Compare estimates from other players, including national banks, smaller community banks, credit unions and online mortgage lenders.
+Each type of lender has its own advantages.
+For instance, online lenders generally have lower operating costs, which can mean lower rates, while local banks and credit unions may have a better understanding of your market and offer you more personalized service.

 4. Ask about rate changes and caps

 When you think you’ve found a great HELOC rate, find out how long it will last and how it might change over time.
 A HELOC typically comes with an adjustable rate during the initial draw period that fluctuates in sync with the prime rate.
 However, some lenders may fix your rate for an initial period.

 “Ask questions,” Saunders says.
 “Once the transaction has closed, it’s too late.”